 |The University of Edinburgh|

 Professor Vernon Gayle, Co-Director of ESRC National Centre for Research Methods

 View in Google Maps (EH8 9LD)

 Statistical models are increasingly common in social science research.
 Many researchers whose interests are substantive rather than methodological struggle to understand these techniques and are disinclined to engage with research that employs these approaches.
 This workshop is designed for researchers who would like to learn about statistical modelling.

-The event is intended to be engaging and informative and there will be audience participation and practical demonstrations.
+The event is intended to be engaging and informative, it will be delivered on-line during the COVID-19 crisis.

 Mathematical ability is not required.

 Conceptual ideas relating to statistical modelling will be introduced at a level that, although technically elementary, shows how statistical ideas can address major social scientific issues.
 The workshop will also point to training resources where greater depth of technical competence can be acquired.